Live Exploration of Dynamic Rings: Ring Exploration in

 \subsection{{\bf Known Upper Bound on Ring Size}}

-In this section we study the simple case of exploring the ring when the agents know an upper-bound $N\geq n$ on the ring size.
-We first show how to solve the problem when the agents agree on the ring chirality; we then show how the two agents can explore the ring even if no such agreement exists, albeit with a higher time complexity.
+In this section we study the simple case of exploring the ring when the agents know an upper-bound $N\geq n$ on the ring size, and we show how to solve the problem in asymptotically optimal time, even without chirality.